DeViL303/MultiServer3-NautilusFork/README.md

 For the Archive Unpacker, utilizing the drag-and-drop functionality from Windows File Explorer is recommended as it can effectively manage folders.
 Upon dragging a folder into the Unpacker, it will recursively scan for any compatible archives and automatically add them.

 #### Usage Instructions for Archive Unpacker:
 - Drag and drop one or more compatible archives or folders into the tool.
-It is designed to manage large-scale tasks, such as unpacking up to 60,000 objects in a single operation.
+It is designed to manage large-scale tasks, such as unpacking 70,000+ objects in a single operation.
 - The tool generates a timestamp.txt in the output folder containing the original timestamp of the archive, which should be retained for future repacking of that folder.
 - The default output path for the Archive Unpacker tool is next to the exe/Output/Mapped/.
 This setting can be modified in the preferences but will revert to default on the next restart.
 - When unpacking objects, if the input archive includes the string "object," then the output folder name will replace this with the UUID (e.g., 00000000-00000000-00000000-0000000B/object_T037.sdat will be extracted to the 00000000-00000000-00000000-0000000B_T037 folder).